-- 1. As required by section 143(3) of the Act, we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b) The Balance Sheet, the Statement of Income and Expenditure and Cash Flow Statement dealt with by this Report are in agreement with the books of account. - c) In the basis of written representations received from the directors as on 31 March, 2015, taken on record by the Board of Directors, none of the directors is disqualified as on 31 March, 2015, from being appointed as a director in terms of Section 164(2) of the Act. - d) With respect to the other matters included in the Auditor's Report in accordance with Section 143(11) read with Rule 11 of the Companies (Audit and Auditors) Rules 2014, in our opinion and to our best of our information and according to the explanations given to us: - i.
+- 1. As required by section 143(3) of the Act, we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b) In our opinion proper books of accounts as required by law have been kept by the Company so far as appears from our examination of those books. - c) The Balance Sheet, the Statement of Income and Expenditure and Cash Flow Statement dealt with by this Report are in agreement with the books of account. - d) In our opinion, the aforesaid financial statements comply with the Accounting Standards specified under section 133 of the Act, read with Rule 7 of the Companies(Accounts) Rules, 2014. - e) There are no matters which require a Qualified opinion, and hence there are no adverse effects on the functioning of the Company. - f) On the basis of written representations received from the directors as on 31 March, 2016, taken on record by the Board of Directors, none of the directors are disqualified as on 31 March, 2016, from being appointed as a director in terms of Section 164(2) of the Act. - g) In respect to the adequacy of internal financial controls over financial reporting of the Company and the operating effectiveness of such controls refer to our separate report in Annexure B and

+- h) With respect to the other matters included in the Auditor's Report in accordance with Section 143(11) read with Rule 11 of the Companies (Audit and Auditors) Rules 2014, in our opinion and to our best of our information and according to the explanations given to us: - i.
 The Company does not have any pending litigations which would impact its financial position. - ii.
-The Company did not have any long-term contracts including derivatives contracts for which there were any material foreseeable losses - iii.
+The Company did not have any long-term contracts including derivatives contracts for which there were any material foreseeable losses. - iii.
 There has not been an occasion in case of the Company during the year under report to transfer any sums to the Investor Education and Protection Fund.
-The question of delay in transferring such sums does not arise - 2.
-This report does not include a statement on the matters specified in paragraph 3 of the Companies (Auditor's Report) Order 2015, (as amended) since in our opinion and according to the information and explanations given to us, the said order is not applicable to the company.
+The question of delay in transferring such sums does not arise. - 2.
+This report does not include a statement on the matters specified in paragraph 3 of the Companies (Auditor's Report) Order 2016, (as amended) since in our opinion and according to the information and explanations given to us, the said order is not applicable to the company.